By Madeline Bocaro

 © Madeline Bocaro, 2020.
 No part of this site may be reproduced in whole or in part in any manner without permission of the copyright owner.

-Yoko Ono was born under the water sign Aquarius.
-The meaning of her Japanese name is Ocean Child.
+The meaning of Yoko’s Japanese name is Ocean Child.
 It’s no wonder that water is so important in her world, and in her messages to us and to the universe.

 Sometimes the river of water in my soul comes out with a gentle urgency